M3RICK/GLaDOS/docs/mdbook/src/language/types.md

 ```
 Type error at line 5: expected int but got bool
+Type error at line 8: expected float but got int
 Return type mismatch at line 10: expected int but got bool
+Return type mismatch at line 15: expected void but got int
 Type error in arithmetic at line 7: expected int but got bool
+Type error in arithmetic at line 12: cannot mix int and float
 Function 'add' expects 2 arguments but got 1 at line 15
 Type mismatch in function argument at line 12: expected int but got bool
+Type mismatch in function argument at line 18: expected float but got int
 ```

 Each message includes: